todbot/blink1/docs/blink1control-app-reqs.md

 3.2.1.
 Maintain a user-editable map of named color patterns.

 3.2.2.
-Save color pattern map as application setting.
+Save color pattern map to application settings file.

 3.2.3.
-Load color pattern map from application setting.
+Load color pattern map from application settings file.

 3.2.4.
 A color pattern may be started playing at any time, by name.
 Update resolution for color patterns is 50 milliseconds.